Marisstella/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 101-odd: Bash script that prints every other line from the input, starting with the first line.

 I'm an instant star.
 Just add water and stir.
 102-water_and_stir: Bash script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
-WATER is in base water, STIR is in base stir, and the result is in base behlnort.
+WATER is in base water, STIR is in base stir, and the result is in base bestchol.